 In compliance with HIPAA, the ADHC Involuntary Discharge Form was developed as an e-form which transmitted the data without patient identifying information.

-Stressed and strapped: Caregivers in California
+Stressed and Strapped: Caregivers in California

 Elimination of ADHC as a Medi-Cal Optional Benefit

 CAADS surveyed California's ADHC providers on the impact the elimination of ADHC as a Medi-Cal optional benefit would have on their center, patients and community.
-The findings focus on:
+The survey findings focus on:

 - Adult Day Health Care Providers Ability To Stay Open Without Medi-Cal Reimbursement